Market

 Areas on which the Committees of the Board were assessed included degree of fulfillment of key responsibilities,

 adequacy of Committee composition and effectiveness of meetings.
-The performance evaluation of the
+The performance evaluation of the Independent

-performance evaluation of the Chairman and the Non-Independent Directors was carried out by the Independent
+of the Chairman and the Non-Independent Directors was carried out by the Independent Directors who also reviewed

-Directors who also reviewed the performance of the Board as a whole.
-The Nomination and Remuneration
+the performance of the Board as a whole.
+The Nomination and Remuneration Committee also reviewed the performance

-Committee also reviewed the performance of the Board, its committees and of the Directors.
-The Chairman of
+of the Board, its committees and of the Directors.
+The Chairman of the Board provided feedback to the Directors on

-learning and action points with respect to the evaluation were presented to the Board.
+an individual basis, as appropriate.
+Significant highlights, learning and action points with respect to the evaluation

 REMUNERATION POLICY: